KaufmanDeveloper/data-visualizations/README.md

 # data-visualizations

-Data visualization projects using publics APIs
+Data visualization projects using public APIs

 ### To develop